Book

 Wondering where to park your snowmobile trailer while you are out riding the Keweenaw trail system?
 There are several places near the trail that graciously allow riders to leave their vehicles.
 If it’s a business parking lot, make sure to stop inside and let them know you are there.

-• South Range – There is a large parking lot across from the VFW by the ball field available for trailer parking.
+• South Range – There is a large parking lot across from the VFW by the baseball field available for trailer parking.

 • Trailer Staging Area in Eagle Harbor – Eagle Harbor Cutoff Road Trailhead.